virajparikh/NSS_Beer_League_Baseball_Challenge/README.md

 1. Form validation

 Other comments:
-1. We successfully implemented a Github workflow process that frequently pushes our individual work and merges it into a "develop" branch
+1. We successfully implemented a Github workflow process that frequently pushes our individual work and merges it into a "develop" branch.
-  - branches used are master, develop, viraj and desmond
+    - Branches used are master, develop, viraj and desmond
 2. Backlift issues - occasionally did not update the database.
 This was a very minor issue.